Asoseykún, Colombia

 With our support, AsoSeykún has been able to repair the roof and build necessary fencing around their new drying beds to protect the area and their coffee from animals and rain.
 Additionally, they have purchased GrainPro bags, a moisture meter and a scale to maintain better quality control when drying and storing their coffee.

 We also support their quality training and education programs.
 Our financial support has allowed them to hire a trainer to build the capacity of three young leaders in their community.
-The trainer will educate the leaders about best practices for coffee harvesting and processing, and the leaders will then be responsible for transmitting their knowledge throughout the farm families.
+Three youth from the community (Rafael Torres Suares, Nerum Enrique Villafaña, and Juan Izquierdo Perez) were successfully trained in coffee drying and storing by Elías Torres, an agronomist who had already provided support to AsoSeykún in 2023.
+He conducted two site visits in 2024 – one at the beginning of harvest season (October 2-4) and one at the end (November 18-20).
+Elias educated the leaders about best practices for coffee harvesting and processing, and the leaders are now responsible for transmitting their knowledge throughout the farm families.

 In the first year, 17 full days of training on best practices related to producing and processing high-quality coffee were achieved.
 As a result of this project and their learning, they were able to sell their coffee as dry parchment for the first time with their 2023/2024 harvest.